No Win, No Fee (818) 990-8300

 Workplace discrimination is absolutely unacceptable under all circumstances.
 If you have been fired from your job, laid off, been passed over for promotions or other opportunities based on your age, race, gender, or any such personal characteristics, which are protected under state and federal laws, it is important that you speak with an experienced Los Angeles discrimination lawyer about asserting your employee rights.

-California and federal laws give workers the right to apply for jobs and to continue to do their job without the fear that they will be judged on personal characteristics rather than their professional qualifications and abilities.
+California state and federal law give workers the right to apply for jobs and to continue to do their job without the fear that they will be judged on personal characteristics rather than their professional qualifications and abilities.
+No one should have to experience employment discrimination.
 Every worker has the right to equal treatment in the workplace.

 If you have been discriminated against in the workplace, you can seek legal remedies under state or federal law.
-Schedule your consultation with one of our attorneys by calling (818) 990-8300 today.
+Schedule your consultation with a Los Angeles employment discrimination attorney by calling (818) 990-8300 today.

-What Is Considered Workplace Discrimination in Los Angeles?
+What Qualifies as Workplace Discrimination in Los Angeles?

 Discrimination refers to prejudicial treatment based on an employee's personal characteristics such as: